phazelift/strings.js/README.md

 console.log( Strings.oneSpaceAndTrim(sparse) );
 // max 1 consecutive space!

-// there is much more! see below..
+// there is so much more, see below
 ```

 ___